 We use a range of different cookies to ensure you have a great user experience when visiting aldervineyard.uk.
 Below is an outline of the types of cookies we use.

 This type of cookie remembers your preferences for tools found on our website, so you don’t have to re-set them each time you visit.

 These cookies can tell us whether or not you have visited the site before.
 Your browser will tell us if you have these cookies and, if you don’t, we generate new ones.
 This allows us to monitor how customers are using our site and helps us to improve your experience at aldervineyard.uk

-These cookies allow us to tack how successful our marketing campaigns are performing.
-For example this enables us to see statistical data that shows how our marketing campaigns have resulted in increased traffic or online sales.
+These cookies allow us to track how successful our marketing campaigns are performing.
+For example, this enables us to see statistical data that shows how our marketing campaigns have resulted in increased traffic or online sales.

 The only cookies we use that don’t originate from aldervineyard.uk are listed below.

-These third party cookies allow us to review how well our site is performing and find new ways improve your experience at aldervineyard.uk
+These third-party cookies allow us to review how well our site is performing and find new ways to improve your experience at aldervineyard.uk

-To stop accepting cookies from our site all you have to do is click on ‘cookies’ in the bottom left corner of any page and select deny.
-You can also control and/or delete cookies through your browser – Find out more at aboutcookies.org.
+You can control and/or delete cookies through your browser – Find out more at aboutcookies.org.
 You can delete all cookies that are already on your computer and you can set most browsers to prevent them from being placed.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some services and functionalities may not work.